gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v2.2.11.0 2013/10/07 Set the debug flag to false. v2.2.10.0 2013/10/07 Changes jQuery inclusion code again in attempt to fix conflict bug.
+v2.2.11.1 2013/10/07 Fixed restructured text table in README so that it displays correctly. v2.2.11.0 2013/10/07 Set the debug flag to false. v2.2.10.0 2013/10/07 Changes jQuery inclusion code again in attempt to fix conflict bug.
 This time uses window.onload(). v2.2.9.0  2013/10/07 Changed conditional jQuery inclusion code in attempt to fix conflict bug.